ethanmoffat/EndlessClient/README.md

 [SETTINGS]
 ShowShadows=true #show/hide shadows on map
-ShowTransition=true #enable/disable fancy transition on map (custom) EnableLogging=true #enable/disable logging (Warning: this generates a lot of disk i/o and will cause performance loss) [CUSTOM]
+ShowTransition=true #enable/disable fancy transition on map (custom) EnableLogging=true #enable/disable logging (Warning: this causes a performance hit and should only be used for debugging purposes)
+[CUSTOM]
 #seconds after a drop that drop protection will stop (custom)
 NPCDropProtectTime=30